Meet Our Computing Team

 In lower KS2, the children will develop these areas further whilst also exploring data logging, online resources, word processing.
 Year 4 develop the use of spreadsheets, presentations, online forms and video editing.

 In upper KS2, as well as building on these skills from lower down in school, the children will work on website design.
+The children will build up the skills and knowledge to become confidently autonomous in their computing learning.

 The impact will show in children’s confidence when using technology.
 We want children to build resilience when tackling new problems or programmes and use this transferrable skill throughout their lifetime, not just at Christ Church.